Veronica-MN/SQL-Portfolio/README.md

 ## Student Enrollments and Completions

-In this mini-project, I analyse, as the BI/Data Analyst in the company,  the career track enrollments and achievements of students at a fictional online school focusing on providing Data related courses such as Data Science, Data Analytics, Business Analyst as well as AI training, technical expertise, resume building support just to name a few.
+In this mini-project, I analyse, as the BI/Data Analyst in the company,  the career track enrollments and achievements of students at a fictional online school focusing on providing Data related courses/career tracks such as Data Science, Data Analytics, Business Analyst as well as AI training, technical expertise, resume building support just to name a few.

 I'll be working with a relatively small [SQL dataset](sql_and_tableau.sql), comprising only two tables and around a thousand rows, to analyse the the career track enrollments and achievements of Students and answer the following questions